DHS extends TWIC deadline

 Owners and operators of facilities located within Boston, Northern New England and Southeastern New England will need to comply by October 15, 2008.
 These three ports were selected based on conditions that facilitate near-term implementation.
 Additional ports will be announced in the coming weeks, and the Coast Guard will provide at least 90 days notice prior to enforcement.

 According to DHS, the TWIC program is progressing steadily and has opened more than 100 fixed enrollment centers and dozens of mobile sites nationwide.
-More than 250,000 workers have enrolled to date and thousands more are processed weekly.
+Enrollment began at the Port of Wilmington, Del., in October 2007.